 Design Rule Checking is the layout equivalent of Electrical Rule Checking for the schematic.
 DRC looks for design mistakes like mismatches between the schematic and layout, copper regions that have insufficient clearance or are shorted together, and traces that do not connect to anything.
 Custom rules can also be written in KiCad 7.0.
-To view the full list of design rules that are checked and to adjust their severity, go to $File \rightarrow Board Setup... \rightarrow Design Rules \rightarrow Violation Severity$.
+To view the full list of design rules that are checked and to adjust their severity, go to File $\rightarrow$ Board Setup... $\rightarrow$ Design Rules $\rightarrow$ Violation Severity.
 Running DRC and fixing all errors is strongly advised before generating fabrication outputs.

-Run a DRC check with Inspect → Design Rules Checker, or use the button to toolbar.
+Run a DRC check with Inspect $\rightarrow$ Design Rules Checker, or use the button [ion] in the top toolbar.
 Click Run DRC.
 When the checks are complete, no errors or warnings should be reported.
 Close the DRC window.